William Cavendish-Bentinck, 6th Duke of Portland: Thoroughbred horse racing

 Portland inherited the estate and stud farm near Clumber Park in North Nottinghamshire.
 Among the horses he owned was St. Simon, who won the 1884 Ascot Gold Cup.
 He also bred and owned Ayrshire and Donovan, who won the 1888 and 1889 runnings of The Derby.

-Family
+in 1890 Portland built "The Winnings", a row of 6 almshouses at Welbeck Abbey, with the proceeds of his horse racing successes.

+Personal life

 Portland married Winifred Anna Dallas-Yorke, daughter of Thomas Dallas-Yorke, DL, JP, of Walmsgate, Lincolnshire, on 11 June 1889.
 They had three children: